 Photo Credit: Michel Curi

-The city is popular among families and retirees who want the action of a big city at a slightly lower cost.
+Compared to other major US cities, like San Francisco or Austin, Jacksonville is considered a more affordable option, and is known as one of the best places for families and retirees who want the action of a big city at a lower cost.

-To help things go smoothly, we’ve collected all the essential facts about Jacksonville’s neighborhoods, commute, rental options, and more to make sure you’re as prepared as can be.
+To help your move go smoothly, we’ve collected some essential facts about Jacksonville’s neighborhoods, commute, rental options and more to help you prepare for relocating to this popular city.

 - Jacksonville also has the 55th highest cost of living among all US cities.